vikchupak/Python/init_project.md

 ### **3. Activate the Virtual Environment**

-Once the virtual environment is created, you need to activate it.
+Once the virtual environment is created, you need to activate it. **Reactivation needed for each new terminal session.**

 - On **Linux/macOS**:
   ```bash